 Resources for Research in Diabetes Education and Management

-This virtual guide is intended to provide information about and links to key resources for research in the field of diabetes education and management.
+This research guide is intended to provide information about and links to key resources for research in the field of diabetes education and management.
 These e-resources have been selected to support the mission of the program, i.e., to help clinically trained healthcare professionals acquire the knowledge and skills necessary to meet the increased demand for comprehensive, evidence-based, safe, and effective diabetes care for Americans who currently have diabetes or will in increasing numbers have it in the future.
+This guide also includes a section describing research consultation and assistance services and options for document retrieval and delivery available to all members of the Teachers College community.

 Library Services and Publications